Seasonal sights and strolls: autumn at Attingham

 During late summer and into the first few weeks of autumn dragonflies can still be spotted along the banks of the River Tern.

 Get active outdoors

-It's not too late to get fit before Winter arrives and Attingham has the perfect landscape to help even the less active of us feel spurred on.
+It's never too late to take up jogging or running, and Attingham has the perfect landscape to help even the less active of us feel spurred on.
 Try our Repton Run Routes which are designed with the beginner in mind building up from 1.5 km to 4.5 km through the ever-changing Deer Park landscape.
 You can download the routes in advance, or follow them on your phone live.
 The quieter times of day from 8am in the morning or later afternoon ensure no-one will see your red cheeks if you don't want them to!